KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 - A poor database design
 - Fewer (or no) data constraints

-Of course, there are valid reasons to make your system more complex and I don't intend complexity to be a dirty word, but see ["measure before you cut"](#measure-before-you-cut).
+Of course, there are valid reasons to make your system more complex, and I don't intend complexity to be a dirty word, but see ["measure before you cut"](#measure-before-you-cut).

+I consider this principle to be one of the most undervalued in software engineering today.
+Consistency issues often go unrecognised.
+Many problems, I daresay *most* problems, are consistency issues at an essential level - data that does not conform to some expectation.

-See [the appendix](#appendix-a-inconsistency-results-in-complexity) for an illustration on how inconsistency can cause complexity.
+See [the appendix](#appendix-a-inconsistency-results-in-complexity) for an illustration of how inconsistency can cause complexity.

 ## Design "Data First"

 What is more likely to be around in 10 years: your code or your data?

+Code can be thrown away and re-written, but this is rarely the case with data.

 Data is more important than code.
-Code can be thrown away and re-written.
 The only purpose of code is to transform data.

 When designing a new system, it's best to start with your database and your data structures and build your code on top of that.
 Consider